 Session 3 — Evaluating Management Challenges and Opportunities.
 Check-in with instructors: Each project schedules a short meeting with course instructors (optional).

 BREAK WEEK (No session, independent work time) .

 Session 4 — Identifying Adaptation Strategies, Approaches, and Tactics.
 Discussion session (recap Step 2 and Step 3)

 Session 5 — Monitoring and Evaluating Effectiveness.
 Check-in with instructors.

 Session 6 — Climate Change Communication.
 Discussion session (recapping Step 4 and Step 5).

 Session 7 (week of April 18) — Course Participants present Adaptation Plans (5 min presentations).

 The Wildlife Society will allow 10 Continuing Education Units (CEUs) in Category 1 of the Certified Wildlife Biologist Renewal and Professional Development Certificate Program for completion of this course.

 Contact Stephen with any questions.

-Course instructors will include: Stephen Handler and Patricia Leopold (NIACS), Maggie Johnson (AFWA), Olivia LeDee and Marta Lyons (Midwest Climate Adaptation Science Center), Christopher Hoving (Michigan DNR), and Ben Zuckerberg (University of Wisconsin-Madison).
+Course instructors will include: Stephen Handler, Patricia Leopold, and Steve Harriss (NIACS), Olivia LeDee and Marta Lyons (Midwest Climate Adaptation Science Center), Christopher Hoving (Michigan DNR), and Ben Zuckerberg (University of Wisconsin-Madison).
 Please contact Stephen Handler with questions or concerns.